Web3HQ/firedoge-bin/devtools/docs/user/about_colon_debugging/index.rst

   It's recommended that you use the Browser Toolbox, not the Add-on Debugger, for debugging WebExtensions.
 See `Debugging WebExtensions <https://extensionworkshop.com/documentation/develop/debugging/>`_ for all the details.

-The Add-ons section in about:debugging lists all web extensions that are currently installed.
+The Add-ons section in about:debugging lists all WebExtensions that are currently installed.
 Next to each entry is a button labeled **Inspect**.

 .. note::